Hotels near George Harris Baseball Complex

 Are there extended-stay hotels near George Harris Baseball Complex?

-Yes — Home2 Suites by Hilton Lagrange (4.77 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Lagrange (4.77 mi, from $152/night) is an extended-stay property near George Harris Baseball Complex, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near George Harris Baseball Complex?